BLCM/OpenBLCMM/README.md

   - Report data versions
   - Report memory usage + config?
 Though if we have a memory counter on the main window then maybe that's beside the point
+- Figure out opening SQLite DBs in read-only mode
+- May as well cache *all* our PreparedStatements in DataManager...
+- Apparently multi-selections screw with statement order in the Edit window?
+- Improve "basic" attr-name autocomplete to restrict results to appropriate field names
+- Options for changing object-opening behavior (ctrl/alt/shift-click, single/ double/triple/whatever).
+Also an option to disable links altogether?
+- Make sure we handle launching from a readonly filesystem properly (original BLCMM launcher crashes when that happens; main app might too)
+- Add in proper version checking in `.blcm` loading.
+- Make sure that data jars can be found when launching from some other dir
+- Feedback to user when extracting/verifying sqlite (that whole Thing might just get moved over into the launcher anyway, but we'll see)
+- Check diskspace prior to sqlite extraction
 - Needed testing:
   - Doublecheck all `*Action` functions, post-struct-and-dev-mode-removal
   - Doublecheck file saving -- there was a lot of autoexec stuff in there